HerrDextro/Lernperiode-11/README.md

 (No third user story, I wouldnt get it finished)

 Today I did a crash course on MAUI XAML, mainly learning the types of basic layout like <VerticalLayout> and <HorizontalLayout> and elements like <label> and <editor>.
 Then I wrote the boilerplate needed to connect a "backend" class to the UI by binding its properties to elements in the XAML.
 Once that was done I started writing simple Text to Morse and vice versa methods.
 I first pass the text into a morse detector that checks if the string consists of only dot dash and space and returns a true if yes.
 Then according to that bool the correct translation method is called and given the input string.
 The code works nicely, except that I didnt know what official good practise was for written morse delimiting, which turns out to be a / in between words.
 The code doesnt implement this yet though.

+Note: after some more effort outside of school time the morse slash spaces and two way translation work well.
+Now its possible to input text/morse in the top bar and edit the result to retranslate it in reverse, which allowes for fixing mistakes in an existing text.

 ## 28.8